analbandyan/scalableweb/README.md

 ## Implementation details

-The API accepts Multipart files, and uploads them into AWS S3 storage without loading the entire binary data into memory.
-For diif calculation the application uses data stream and again does not load the entire binary data into memory.
+The API accepts Multipart files, and uploads them into AWS S3 storage without loading the entire binary data into the memory.
+For diff calculation the application uses AWS S3 data stream and again does not load the entire binary data into the memory.
 This approach allows calculating diffs for any size of data.

 ## How to run